 South Boston is home to Dorchester Heights and other hills where George Washington’s army set up cannon to force the British out of Boston in 1776.
 The cannon were dragged from Fort Ticonderoga by Henry Knox.
 Dorchester Heights is now a National Park.

-South Boston became a largely working-class neighborhood, with residents finding work on the South Boston waterfront or in factories such as Gillette, which still employs local residents.
+South Boston became a largely working-class neighborhood.
+Residents found work on the South Boston waterfront, or in factories such as Gillette, which still employs local residents.
 Parts of the neighborhood were heavily industrial, with businesses including ironworks and glassworks.

 South Boston is now a highly desirable residential neighborhood.
 Residents enjoy the convenience of living in South Boston, as well as the amenities available in the neighborhood.
+The Fort Point Channel Historic District is located in South Boston.
 Fort Point is a hub for the arts community, and has a large population of working artists.

 Medal of Honor Park

 Medal of Honor Park is located on Broadway, and features two playgrounds, playing fields, and the nation’s first Vietnam War Memorial.
 Renovations to the park are underway, and will ensure it remains a park all South Bostonians can be proud of.

 Flaherty Park, located on Second Street, is also about to undergo renovations to ensure it is a welcoming place for generations of families to come.